 You can find more details about the above listed research areas here.

 Since the Convention for the Conservation of Antarctic Marine Living Resources (CCAMLR) was first agreed in May 1980, it has been incumbent upon Members to conserve Antarctic marine living resources, whilst also allowing rational use.
-This has so far been taken to mean sustainable fishing.
 Under this Convention, fishery management must therefore prevent any fishery-induced change to the marine ecosystem, or minimize the risk of any such change, that is not potentially reversible over two to three decades.
 Therefore, when making decisions about potential management actions, CCAMLR must take into account the state of available knowledge (see Convention text).